Skip to content

 4. Ticketing

 The University of Lincoln graduation ceremonies are ticketed events.
-Graduand and guest admittance to the ceremony and celebration reception is subject to graduands and guests producing a relevant ticket for the event upon entry.
-The University reserves the right to refuse entry without a ticket.
+Entry to both the ceremony and the celebration reception is strictly by ticket only.
+This applies to both graduands and their guests.

-All tickets must be collected by the graduand on the day of the ceremony that they are registered to attend from the location stated by the University of Lincoln.
+• All tickets must be collected by the graduand on the day of their registered ceremony, from the location specified by the University.

 4.1 Graduand Tickets

-Graduand tickets are available on a first come, first served basis and could sell out before the booking deadline of 12 March 2025 at midnight.
-If there are no places left you will be invited to the next available ceremony series in 2025, as long as you contact the Graduation team in advanced to ask to be deferred.
+Graduand tickets are available on a first come, first served basis and may sell out before the booking deadline of Wednesday 4th March 2026.
+If tickets are no longer available, you will be invited to attend the next available ceremony series in 2026, provided you contact the Graduation Team in advance to request a deferral.

 4.2 Guest Tickets

-All graduands who register before the deadline of 12 March 2025 are entitled to purchase two guest tickets at the time of booking.
+All graduands who register before the deadline of the 4th March 2026 are entitled to purchase two guest tickets at the time of booking.
 Ticket prices are as follows:

 • £25 per ticket for 12+

-Children aged three or under can attend the ceremony free of charge, providing that they sit on a guest's lap or in a pushchair.
-In order to monitor capacity, graduands will be asked to indicate when booking if they will be bringing any children aged three or under with them.
-They will then be issued a special ticket on the day.
+Children aged 1 or under may attend the ceremony free of charge, provided they sit on a guest’s lap.
+To help us monitor venue capacity, graduands will be asked during the booking process to indicate if they will be bringing a child aged 1 or under.
+A special ticket will be issued for the child on the day of the ceremony.

 4.3 Extra Guest Tickets

-Extra guest tickets over and above the guest ticket allocation stated in 4.2 will be subject to availability.
-The number of extra tickets available for each registered graduand to purchase will be calculated for each ceremony after the initial registration has closed on 12 March 2025.
+Due to venue capacity limits, extra guest tickets over and above the standard guest ticket allocation stated in section 4.2 will be subject to availability.
+The number of extra tickets available for each registered graduand to purchase will be calculated for each ceremony after the initial registration has closed on 4th March 2026.

-If extra tickets are available, these will be limited in number and sold on a first come, first serve basis.
-All graduands who have registered to attend a ceremony will be notified by email of any details regarding extra tickets.
-Extra ticket prices are as follows:
+If extra tickets are available, they will be limited in number and sold on a first come, first served basis.
+All graduands who have registered to attend a ceremony will be notified by email with details regarding extra ticket availability.

 4.4 Ticketing and late registration

-Allocation of tickets, including graduand, guest and extra tickets, to graduands who register after the deadline of the 12th March 2025 will be at the discretion of the University and will be subject to availability.
+Allocation of tickets, including graduand, guest and extra tickets, to graduands who register after the deadline of the 4th March 2026 will be at the discretion of the University and will be subject to availability as stated in 2.2.

 4.5 Registered carers

 Graduands may request a complimentary ticket for a registered carer at the discretion of the University.
 Proof of carer status will be required before.
-Please contact graduation@lincoln.ac.uk with confirmation of the registered carer name and registration number/confirmation letter.
+Please contact graduation@lincoln.ac.uk with confirmation of the registered carer name and proof.

 If any graduand or guest has a specific health requirement regarding seating arrangements in the Cathedral, please provide details through the William Northam booking system.
-The Graduation team will accommodate where possible and confirm arrangements by email a week before the ceremony.
+The Graduation team will then be in touch should they need to confirm any arrangements.

-Any information provided, is held securely and only shared with those involved in the running of the ceremony, such as the graduation ushers.
-Any information regarding a student or their guests’ additional requirements will be deleted immediately after the ceremonies have taken place.
+Any information provided is held securely and only shared with those involved in the running of the ceremony, such as the graduation ushers.

 Please note, animals are not permitted with the exception of service dogs.

-It is the responsibility of students to inform the Graduation team of any accessibility requirements for both themselves, and their guests.
-If a student fails to register accessibility requirements for themselves or guests in advance of their ceremony the University cannot guarantee they can be met.
+It is the responsibility of students to inform the Graduation Team of any accessibility RequireIiF If a student fails to register accessibility requirements for themselves or guests in advance of their ceremony the University cannot guarantee they can be met.

 5. Attendance